-Language Placement Exams: This section provides links to the online, adaptive placement exams for Chinese, French, German, Russian, and Spanish.
+Language Placement Exams: This section provides links to the online, adaptive placement exams for Chinese, French, German, Japanese, Russian, and Spanish.
 If after reading the guidelines there, you determine that you need to take one of these exams, please complete the exam before August 15.
-For those students who have studied Japanese, there is a survey for you to complete prior to your arrival.
-You should still plan to meet with the Japanese section during orientation, but completing this survey will help determine your proficiency level.
-Click here to access the survey.
+Students seeking advanced placement in Arabic should indicate their interest in meeting with the Arabic section during orientation.

 Math Placement Exam: This form will initially guide you through the process of determining which or which parts of our math placement exams you will need to take.
 If it is determined that you need to take the math placement exam, we need you to complete and return the exam before August 15.
 If that is not possible, you should still complete the relevant parts of the exam before arriving to campus and bring the exam with you.
 Please note: If you did not take a Calculus AP or Higher Level IB exam OR you did but did not score highly enough, you should consider taking the appropriate placement exam as mandatory.

 Other Placement Exams: There are several on-campus placement exams, and meetings for those interested in particular disciplines.
 We need to know which placement exams you need to take so that we can schedule them.
 Please complete this form by August 15.

 AP and IB Scores: All AP scores received from the College Board will be uploaded during the month of July, and IB scores will be uploaded as they are received.
 Near the end of July, please check this section and if you see that there are scores missing, please contact the registrar's office by email using the link provided there.